CivicActions/guidebook/docs/070-project-management/pm-unanet-tasks.md

-# Project Management Unanet Tasks and Training Material
+# Project Management: Unanet Tasks and Training Materials

 ## Introduction

-Unanet is an enterprise resource planning (ERP) system that CivicActions uses for time tracking, planning, forecasting and accounting.
+Unanet is an enterprise resource planning (ERP) system that CivicActions leverages for time tracking, planning, forecasting and accounting.
 As a project lead, you're responsible for the following Unanet tasks:

-1. People planning and assignments for a project
+1. People planning and assignments
-2. Adjust projections for holidays or other time-off
+2. Adjusting projections for holidays or other OOO
 3. Reviewing and approving timesheets
 4. Reviewing and approving expenses
-5. Runnings reports for the following
+5. Runnings reports
    - Plans v Actuals
    - Planned Utilization

-## People planning and assignments for a project (Plan with Grid)
+## 1/ People planning and assignments (aka Plan with Grid)

 ### Open Plan with Grid